dmytro-y-dev/sample-albums-and-images/INSTALL.md

 4. Run `php app/console assets:install --symlink web`.
 5. Run `npm install`.
 6. Run `gulp install`.
-7. Open '/api/import-fixture' route to import fixtures into database
+7. Either open '/api/import-fixture' route to import fixtures into database, or do it manually by importing `contrib/albums.sql` script.

-                                OR

-Do it manually by importing `contrib/albums.sql` script.
 8. Test application by opening '/' route.

 You can use either `gulp test-php` or `bin\phpunit --coverage-text -c app/phpunit.xml.dist src` to execute PHPUnit tests.